accessibilitywars/zaw2/content/builds/heal-alac-chronomancer.md

 14. W6 Qadim - You have lots of CC options, some of which can be pre-casted for the mini bosses.
 You will need to tank one of the wyverns.
 Most of the time you will be bringing {{ skill(id="10197") }} for the split phase and jumping puzzle.
 15. W7 Sabir - With clever use of {{ skill(id="29830") }}, you can generate enough CC to break the bar during the 'coordinated' phase.
 16. W7 Adina - Tank on the grass.
 Just alternating your three blocks is enough. {{ skill(id="10302") }} can be duplicated with {{ skill(id="29830") }} and {{ skill(id="29578") }}.
 For most groups, a 4th projectile block is not required but in case your options are exhausted, {{ skill(id="10282") }}. {{ skill(id="10186") }} (Focus 4) may fail to block projectiles due to height limitations and you will need to sacrifice a trait.
 17. W7 QtP - You will be tanking this fight.
+Your timely channelled blocks are extrely useful to bypass attacks.
 18. W8 Greer - A reflection variant of this build makes this fight much easier.